Stocks rise slightly as investors closely watch bond market - WTMJ

 The prospect of higher interest rates as bond yields rise has some investors concerned that economic growth could slow.
 There are also concerns that the rise in bond yields could be a harbinger of inflation.

-In international markets, the Turkish lira nosedived 17% after the country’s president, Recep Tayyip Erdogan, removed central bank head Naci Agbal from his post on Saturday.
-The currency was trading at about 7.8 lira to the dollar Monday morning.
+Apollo Global Management rose 2.6% after the private equity company announced that its longtime chairman Leon Black would be retiring.
+Black’s reputation had been damaged in the last couple of years by his association with disgraced financier Jeffrey Epstein.

-Agbal had been struggling to counter inflation by raising interest rates, while Erdogan contended that raising interest rates would contribute to inflation, contrary to economic experience and theory.
+The Turkish lira nosedived 10% after the country’s president, Recep Tayyip Erdogan, fired his third central bank head in less than two years over the weekend.
+The latest abrupt change raised concerns about a possible return to the unconventional monetary policy favored by the Turkish president.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.